sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

    These files by default contain only the corresponding :mod:`sphinx.ext.autodoc` directive, but can be customized with templates.

-3. Optionally, :confval:`autosummary_depth_limit` config value can be used to generate "stub" files of modules and sub-packages for packages under the :rst:dir:`autosummary` directive.
+3. Optionally, the :confval:`autosummary_recursive` config value can be used to generate "stub" files of modules and sub-packages for packages under the :rst:dir:`autosummary` directive.